 The Department of Home Affairs requires all international students to be covered by health insurance for the entire duration of their stay in Australia.
-The College can arrange this for you on acceptance of your offer or you can choose an OSHC provider of your choice.
+This is arranged through the Overseas Student Health Cover (OSHC) scheme.

 OSHC is insurance that provides cover for the costs for medical and hospital care which international students may need while in Australia.
 The University of Adelaide College's preferred provider is Bupa Australia.